 One of my greatest sources of solace is communing with nature.
 I used to live in the woods, which made it easy to “escape.”
 And I did… often.
 I’ve been known to grab a blanket and pillow in the middle of the night, go to my favorite tree, and sleep on the earth just to ground myself.
 Alas, I've temporarily lost my access to my woods, but I still go get my nature hits to keep myself sane.

 Break the news habit.
 Seriously.
-I stopped watching network news and most network television over a decade ago.
+I stopped watching network news and most network television nearly two decades ago.
 Mornings are hard enough during a depressive episode.
 The last thing I need is to drag my achy body out of bed and turn on the television for a dose of broadcast fear that sets a tone of despair for the day.
 Nor do I need commercial reminders every 13 minutes to tell me that I am incomplete unless I buy something.
 And forget that ten o’clock nightcap of doom.
 I find no sweet dreams there.

 Finally, and strangest of all, is my experience of depression as a shamanic journey.
 I’ve studied spirituality all of my life and have always been drawn to the mystical.
 So, I can say without reservation that a conscious approach to depression has taught me more about myself than any other discipline I have attempted.
 As an observer of my own mind, I find many revelations in the melancholy darkness.